HaolinTang/CMSC516_Advanced_NLP_NER/README.md

 ## Installation & Usage
 We recommend to run the code in Google Colab while we provide two options to run our codes.
 * **Run in Google Colab:**
+Before running our codes, you have to first download the dataset and load it to your Google Colab.

 * **Run in Local System:**